Top-Rated HRIS Systems: Reviews & Comparisons in Q2/2025

 Best For

-Lanteria is great for companies with at least 100 employees (being Microsoft users is a plus) to manage all their HR tasks on one platform.
+Lanteria is best-suited for companies with at least 100 employees (being Microsoft users is a plus) to manage all their HR tasks on one platform.

 We used Lanteria in three ways.
 Our HR department was divided into three categories: learning, performance, and talent.
 Each team used Lanteria’s specific functions to match their use cases.
 Lanteria allowed us to create goals for employees and set them on a career path aligned with those goals.
 We were also able to develop learning catalogs and plan the training process for new hires and active employees who required continuous learning.
 Additionally, we used it to source candidates, manage job openings, and allow applicants to apply through the career portal.